LIKE

 To demonstrate an example of using the

-where first_name like 'C__%'
+WHERE first_name LIKE 'C__%'

-The output contains all of the records with customers within our conditions.
-More importantly, the underscore wildcard is looking for not specific character or number but the existence of a character or numbers after C.
+specific character or number but the existence of a character or numbers

 In the examples above, we have seen the use of the